-Dyslexia is a language processing disorder, which is a type of learning disability that makes it difficult to read, spell, write, or pronounce words.
+Dyslexia is a language processing disorder, which means it’s a learning disability that makes it difficult to read, spell, write, or pronounce words.
 It can be hard for people with dyslexia to connect the way words look and sound to what the words actually mean, even though they are smart and want to learn.
-Dyslexia is a condition, not a disease, that can be genetic, meaning that people who have it are born with it and might have parents or grandparents who have it, too.
+Dyslexia is a disability, not a disease, and it can be genetic, meaning that people who have it are born with it and might have parents or grandparents who have it, too.
 Most often children are diagnosed with dyslexia during elementary school when children learn to read and write; however, some children may be diagnosed in preschool.
 Some signs may include: difficulty learning nursery rhymes and/or playing rhyming games and learning or remembering words or letters.

 What are the signs of dyslexia?